liuchihl/internal-tide-mixing/README.md

-# internal-tide-mixing
+# internal-tide-mixing tests happen here!

-This branch checkouts Greg's commit for the background flux divergence term
+This is a branch that tests all codes and bugs related to internal tide mixing repository